mustafa-saleh/web-api-base/README.md

-# web_api_base
+# Web Api Base

-- web_api_base is a Node js project template that could be used as a base to get you up and running with your project.
+- Web Api Base is a Node js project template that could be used as a base to get you up and running with your project.
 - It includes some services that are expected to be needed for any project.
 - The template follows an **MVC** approach to structure project files.

-## Services
+## Services ⚡

 - [Express web framework](https://www.npmjs.com/package/express)
 - [Mongoose object document mapper](https://www.npmjs.com/package/mongoose)